Alabama Shakespeare Festival Fellowship Program

 Fellows will either audition or interview for a position.
 Following your audition/interview, our staff will thoroughly review all applications and select the most qualified applicants.
 If our staff has any further questions for you after the initial interview, we will contact you directly.
 Only applicants that are selected for a fellowship will be notified.

 Who can apply for an Alabama Shakespeare Festival Fellowship?

 The Fellowship Program is designed for early career individuals seeking further professional experience and training.
-All applicants must be at least 21 years old by November 1, 2018.
+All applicants must be at least 21 years old by the first day of the fellowship.

-Do I have to have my BA/BFA to apply for an internship?
+Do I have to have my BA/BFA to apply for a fellowship?